rematocorp/trello-integration-action/README.md

 # When a card has one of these labels then branch category label is not assigned.
 trello-conflicting-labels: 'feature;bug;chore'

-# Removes card members who are not authors or assignees of the PR.
+# Removes card members who are not authors, contributors or assignees of the PR.
 # DEFAULT: true
 trello-remove-unrelated-members: true
 ```